Ashishs1390/tennis-mgmt/src/client/readme.md

 --------------------------------------------------

-enable multi selection for the player dates. checkboxes instead of readio butn. show only dates available in parent and coach that are similar to players date selection. hide scores to show scores. default do not show scores.
+enable multi selection for the player dates. checkboxes instead of radio butn. show only dates available in parent and coach that are similar to players date selection. doubts hide scores to show scores. default do not show scores.